sanger-pathogens/ntd_website/README.md

 | Individual NTD pages   | `./ntds` (see [Individual NTD pages](#individual-ntd-pages))      |
 | NTD researcher stories | `./blogs` (see [NTD researcher stories](#ntd-researcher-stories)) |

+## Updating the NTD website

+* If you haven't done so, make a fork of the [NTD website repository](https://github.com/sanger-pathogens/ntd_website.git).
+* **Make sure your fork is up to date before making any changes!**
+* Checkout a new branch e.g. `git checkout -b <my_branch>`.
+* Make your changes (see sections below), add and commit them.
+* Push your branch to your fork: `git push origin <my_branch>`.
+* Go to the URL this gives you to merge your changes back to sanger-pathogens.
+* Create and tag a new release (from sanger-pathogens repository).
+* Follow the instructions on the [Pathogens wiki](http://mediawiki.internal.sanger.ac.uk/index.php/Maintaining_NTD_website) to upload the release and make your changes live.

 ## Styling